Lorenzo Magalotti: Travelling to the Netherlands

 In the 17th century, many visitors came to Holland to see collections of paintings or rarities.
 The duke paid a visit to Gerrit van Uylenburgh, who owned part of the collection by Gerard Reynst.
 Dutch scientists and collectioners Franciscus Sylvius, Frederik Ruysch, Jan Swammerdam and probably Theodor Kerckring and Nicolaes Witsen showed them their cabinet of curiosities.
 At Swammerdam, who studied all kinds of insects, and knew almost everything about bees, Cosimo was accompanied by Melchisédech Thévenot.

-Cosimo, who was informed by the geologist and anatomist Niels Stensen, one of the exponents of the Counter Reformation, refused to meet to philosopher Baruch Spinoza, living in Rijnsburg, when Cosimo visited some painters, and the Hortus Botanicus Leiden.
+Cosimo, who was informed by the geologist and anatomist Niels Stensen, one of the exponents of the Counter Reformation, refused to meet philosopher Baruch Spinoza, living in Rijnsburg, when Cosimo visited some painters, and the Hortus Botanicus Leiden.
 He bought a painting by Jan van der Heyden, which has a strange perspective, but Van der Heyden delivered a tool to see the oval bell-tower from the right angle and in a more natural and round shape.
 On the last day of his stay in Amsterdam he ordered a self-portrait from Rembrandt.
 He visited Plantin House in Antwerp, then they went to Mechelen, Brussels to order some tapestries and went back to the Dutch Republic.

 Around Ash-Wednesday, Cosimo peregrinated via Bentheim to Hamburg.
 While the inns were less abundant, Cosimo spent the night in a farmhouse, where they could "talk with the cows" in the stable.
 The travelling became harder because of all the marshes and mud.
 Magalotti did not go along and went to London.